pioupia/Carbon.js/README.md

     .setColor("defaultForegroundColor", "#baae9e") // Set the default color of the text .setColor("keyword", "#5ea6ea") // Set the new 'keyword' color
     .setFontSize(20) // Set the font-size to 20.
+    // /!\ The path is relative to the root of the project /!\
     .setFontFamily("./Gravity-Bold.otf", "Gravity Bold") // Change the font to Gravity-Bold
-    // /!\ The path is relative to the root of the project /!\
-    .setColor("string", "#54be0d");
+    // Need a valid hex color (#fff, #ffffff, or #ffffffd0 for example) .setColor("string", "#54be0d")
+    // Change the background property (color, shadow, padding) .setBackgroundProperty("hasShadow", true);

 // Now, use the theme :
 const code = "const newVersion = 'My beautiful custom theme!';";